twiddlingbits/twr-wasm/docs/api/api-c-d2d.md

 * getLineDash takes in a buffer_length, double * array (the buffer), and returns the amount of the buffer filled.
 If there are more line segments than can fit in the buffer_length, a warning is printed and the excess is voided.
 If you want to know the size before hand for allocation, the getLineDashLength function is available.

 ## Notes
 The functions listed below are based on the JavaScript Canvas 2D API ([found here](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D)).
-However, there are some slight differences since these APIS are made for C rather than JavaScript.
+However, there are some slight differences since these APIs are made for C rather than JavaScript.
 For example some items keep resources stored on the JavaScript side (such as d2d_createlineargradient) which are referenced by a numeric ID , rather than an actual object reference.

 Additionally, there are alternative functions like d2d_setstrokestylergba,  which calls the same underlying function as d2d_setstrokestyle, but takes in a color as a number rather than CSS style string.